Opening a Corporate Bank Account in Singapore

-- Singapore offers a rich choice of banking and other financial services for corporate clients.
-Nearly all major banks of the world have a presence in Singapore.
+- Nearly all major banks of the world have a presence in Singapore.
 In addition, Singapore is host to several highly-regarded and very well-capitalized domestic banks.

 - Singapore’s banks are fully integrated into the global financial system and operate without any government-imposed financial controls on the movement of funds.
 As a result, a Singapore-based corporate bank account can receive funds from or send legal payments anywhere in the world, quickly and cheaply.

 A Club with Stricter Rules of Entry